Ruben2163/LumOS/README.md

 # Oxygen-OS
 ## What is Oxygen OS ##
-It is a pure (No bloatware), light OS written in rust designed to be as fast as possible while still maintaining key feature.
+It is a pure (No bloatware), light OS written in rust designed to be as fast as possible while still maintaining key features.
+As well as that it is fully custom and doesnt relate to linux.
 ## Key features
 Custom made rust bootloader, and kernel.
 We might even add a GUI if we have time but untill then it will only be commandline based.
 ## Contibuting